publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch31/m__us_usc_t10_s503.md

  __Denial of Funds for Preventing ROTC Access to Campus or Federal Military Recruiting on Campus; Exceptions__

     [Pub.
 L. 104–208, div.
-A, title I, § 101(e)][/us/pl/104/208/s101/e] \[title V, § 514\], Sept.
+A, title I][/us/pl/104/208/dA/tI], § 101(e) \[title V, § 514\], Sept.
 30, 1996, [110 Stat.
 3009–233][/us/stat/110/3009-233], 3009–270, which provided that none of the funds made available in any Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act for any fiscal year could be provided by contract or by grant to a covered educational entity if the Secretary of Defense determined that the covered educational entity had a policy or practice that prohibited or prevented the maintaining, establishing, or operation of a unit of the Senior Reserve Officer Training Corps at the covered educational entity, or a student at the covered educational entity from enrolling in a unit of the Senior Reserve Officer Training Corps at another institution of higher education, or prohibited or prevented entry to campuses, or access to students on campuses, for purposes of Federal military recruiting or access by military recruiters for purposes of Federal military recruiting to student names, addresses, and telephone listings and, if known, student ages, levels of education, and majors, was repealed and restated in [section 983 of this title][/us/usc/t10/s983] by [Pub.
 L. 106–65, div.
-A, title V, § 549(a)(1)][/us/pl/106/65/s549/a/1], (b)(2), Oct.
+A, title V][/us/pl/106/65/dA/tV], § 549(a)(1), (b)(2), Oct.
 5, 1999, [113 Stat.
 609][/us/stat/113/609], 611.

  __Military Recruiting on Campus__

     [Pub.
 L. 103–337, div.
-A, title V, § 558][/us/pl/103/337/s558], Oct.
+A, title V][/us/pl/103/337/dA/tV], § 558, Oct.
 5, 1994, [108 Stat.
 2776][/us/stat/108/2776], as amended by [Pub.
-L. 104–324, title II, § 206(a)][/us/pl/104/324/s206/a], Oct.
+L. 104–324, title II][/us/pl/104/324/tII], § 206(a), Oct.
 19, 1996, [110 Stat.
 3908][/us/stat/110/3908], which provided that no funds available to the Department of Defense or the Department of Transportation could be provided by grant or contract to any institution of higher education that had a policy of denying or preventing the Secretary of Defense or the Secretary of Transportation from obtaining for military recruiting purposes entry to campuses or access to students on campuses or access to directory information pertaining to students, was repealed and restated in [section 983 of this title][/us/usc/t10/s983] by [Pub.
 L. 106–65, div.
-A, title V, § 549(a)(1)][/us/pl/106/65/s549/a/1], (b)(1), Oct.
+A, title V][/us/pl/106/65/dA/tV], § 549(a)(1), (b)(1), Oct.
 5, 1999, [113 Stat.
 609][/us/stat/113/609], 611.

  __Military Recruiting Information__

 [Pub.
-L. 97–252, title XI, § 1114(a)][/us/pl/97/252/s1114/a], Sept.
+L. 97–252, title XI][/us/pl/97/252/tXI], § 1114(a), Sept.
 8, 1982, [96 Stat.
 748][/us/stat/96/748], provided that:

 > “The Congress finds that in order for Congress to carry out effectively its constitutional authority to raise and support armies, it is essential—